 If the employer employs less than 26, then the $10.50 increase will be effective July 1, 2017.
 If a city has a way requirement higher than California minimum wage, the more stringent ordinance prevails.
 The maximum allowable rent offset from wages owned in exchange for reduced or free rent is $564.81(single)/$835.49(couple)per month.

-California Industrial Welfare Commission (IWC), and State Legislature regulate wage and hour laws for resident managers.
+California Industrial Welfare Commission (IWC) and the State Legislature regulate wage and hour laws for resident managers.
 IWC authorizes substantial sanctions against an owner who does not pay the manager the proper minimum wage.

 One of the most oppressive penalties is that if the owner or management company does not obtain the manager’s signature on a properly drafted agreement, the reduced or free rent the owner or management company gave the manager may not be credited against the wages the manager otherwise earned during the Statue of Limitations periods of the preceding three or four years.
 Therefore, the employer will then have to write a check to the manager for what may amount to tens of thousands of dollars for back wages, plus penalties.
 No insurance will cover that obligation.

-A landlord may reduce the monthly wages owed by either 2/3 the ordinary rent value of the unit or $564.81 per month; whichever is less.
-This means: the maximum rent which can be charged to is required to reside on the complex is $564.81 (single)/$835.49 (couple).
+A landlord may reduce the monthly wages owed by either 2/3 of the ordinary rent value of the unit or $564.81 per month, whichever is less.
+This means the maximum rent that can be charged to those required to reside in the complex is $564.81 (single)/$835.49 (couple).

 Example: Single person as resident manager